schmunk42/yii2-giiant/README.md

 Project Goal
 ------------

-Create a sophisticated CRUD generator with relations for Yii 2.
+Create a sophisticated and modular CRUD template with relations for Yii 2.
+Port (all) the features and learnings from gtc, giix, awecrud and others into one solution.

 Installation